Last updated on July 22nd, 2019 at 07:56 pm

 Aside from trekking, you can also kayak down the Nam Ha River or do a combo tour that includes the two.
 You can book direct with the local tourism board in the office in Luang Namtha or the Nam Ha Tourism Information Center by the Chalernsouk Village, where you can join tours or hire local guides.

-Otherwise, there are 42 companies that runs tour in the city and their offices can be found in town.
+Otherwise, there are 20 or so companies that runs tour in the city and their offices can be found in town.
 Each company has their own route to explore the national park.
 The most popular companies are Discovering Laos and Green Discovery.

 It is not possible to turn up and hire a local guide as village guide’s don’t speak much English and that all the contracted guides have undergone training.